adamluzsi/str2duck/README.md

 The main Goal for this project to give flexibility when you work on REST protocol where, most of the obj will be sent as string.

-With this you can do simeple validations like
+With this you can do simeple validations in Grape like this (or anywhere)
 ```ruby

   params['hash_obj_key'].duck.class <= Hash
 ```

 Possible bug source, not yet been tested is the american time format.